-Food And Self Control- How Do You Stop Cravings?
+Food And Self Control- How Do You Stop Cravings & Control Yourself Around Food?

-For the majority of us, the hardest part of losing weight and keeping it off comes not from the rigors of exercise but from the willpower required to control your eating habits.
-The most common statement that I have heard over and over over the past 20 years is that when it comes to certain foods all lot of people feel that they can’t control themselves!
-The very thought of having to deny yourself your favorite junk foods sends most of us into paroxysms.
-So much so that most of us tend to resign ourselves to the idea that we do not have the willpower to eat consistently well.
+How do you control yourself around food?
+For the most of us, the hardest part of losing weight and keeping it isn’t the pain and rigors of exercise- it’s hands down the willpower required to stay on your diet at all times.
+The most common statement that I have heard over the past 20 years is that when it comes to certain foods many feel absolutely powerless- like puppets drawn to the cake, ice cream, chocolate, nutella, latte, pizza or whatever food it is that makes your willpower seem to shrink away!
+For some, the very thought of having to deny yourself from having your favorite junk food sends them into paroxysms.
+So much so that many simply resign themselves to the idea that they don’t have the willpower it takes to eat consistently well.
 This opens up some interesting questions about human nature.
 Are some people naturally endowed with an innate ability to control their eating habits?
-Is it something ingrained that helps people maintain a healthier lifestyle?
-If so, does that mean that if you aren’t one of those iron willed people that easily walk past the-not-so-great-foods at the buffet table without stopping that you are doomed to an eternity of trying hard to stay on your diet but always failing?
-Research has given us some fascinating and useful insights into these questions and the answers leave us with hope for everyone being able to master their eating habits.
+Is it something ingrained in us that helps some maintain a healthier lifestyle?
+If so, does that mean that if you aren’t one of those iron willed citizens who easily walk past the-not-so-great-foods at the buffet table that you are doomed to an eternity of trying hard to stay on your diet but always doomed to fail?
+Fortunately the picture isn’t so grim and research has given us some fascinating and useful insights into questions regarding food and self control and the answers leave us with hope for everyone in terms of being able to master their eating habits.

 In 1965 a landmark experiment was carried out at Stanford University by Professor Walter Mischel with 653 preschool children.
 It was called the ‘Marshmallow Experiment’.
 The goals of the testing were to explore how some children are able to delay gratification while others simply succumb to temptation.
 By using preschoolers, they were able to assess innate ability rather than skills learned through life experience.
 The idea was to explore from as an objective standpoint as possible the natural inclinations of the children in the study.
 The tests were extremely simple, but perhaps torture for the preschoolers involved.
 Each child sat in a game room and was asked to pick a treat from a tray of marshmallows, cookies or pretzel sticks.
 Researchers then gave each child the option that they could have one treat now- which was placed directly in front of them at the table, or if they were willing to wait for a few minutes they could have two treats when the researcher returned.
 If the child rang a bell left on the table, the researcher would run back into the room and the child could eat one treat, but would not get the second treat.